jruchaud/gulp-platform-file/README.md

 # gulp-platform-file
-Gulp task to select file for a platform.
+Gulp task to filter files according to a platform.

 Installation
 ============